College football's 50 best players in 2018

 Key stat: 3,353 passing yards and a 94.2 QBR

 With an undefeated record, 37 touchdowns and four interceptions, it's no wonder the sophomore quarterback won the Maxwell and Walter Camp awards.
 All season long, he was flawless, making pinpoint passes look routine.
-If not for a so-so performance against Georgia in the SEC championship game and a remarkable season by Oklahoma's Kyler Murray, he might have taken the Heisman Trophy too.
+If not for a so-so performance against Georgia in the SEC championship game and a remarkable season by Murray, he might have taken the Heisman Trophy too.

 3. DWAYNE HASKINS